Free Trams on the Las Vegas Strip: Routes, Hours, and Station Locations

 The route:

 Total time: About 20–25 minutes including the walk through New York-New York and Park MGM.
-It's not faster than walking the whole way on the Strip, but it's mostly air-conditioned and avoids outdoor heat.
+It's not faster than walking the Strip, but it's mostly air-conditioned — which matters in 110°F summers.

 What About the Treasure Island–Mirage Tram?